moonfly-app/docs/content-guidelines.md

 Enforcement

-We have a variety of ways of enforcing our rules, including, but not limited to
+We have a variety of ways of enforcing our rules, including, but not limited to:

 *   Temporary or permanent suspension of accounts
 *   Removal of privileges from, or adding restrictions to, accounts